vanJargon/hmm_sentiment_analysis/README.md

 For all parts, the output file will be saved in the directory of the respective dataset (e.g. `/EN`.

-##### Important: Please do not change the structure of the file directory as the relative path of the training set, validation set and output file is specified in the script. #####
+##### Important: Please do not change the structure of the file directory as the relative paths of the training set, validation set and output file are specified in the script. #####

 Evaluation Results
 ===================